keymanapp/help.keyman.com/developer/language/guide/control-keys.md

 # Control keys

-When a keyboard not have any reference to control keys, Keyman does not attempt to interpret or modify key events for these keys, and passes the event on to the application, which will handle them as normal.
+When a keyboard does not have any reference to control keys, Keyman does not attempt to interpret or modify key events for these keys, and passes the event on to the application, which will handle them as normal.